Francis Joyon

 Francis Joyon (born 28 May 1956) is a French professional sailboat racer and yachtsman.
-Joyon and his crew currently hold the Jules Verne Trophy for circumnavigation, on IDEC SPORT (40 days 23 hours 30 minutes 30 seconds), nearly five days less than the previous reference time.
+Joyon and his crew currently hold the Jules Verne Trophy for circumnavigation, on IDEC SPORT (40 days, 23 hours, 30 minutes and 30 seconds), nearly five days less than the previous reference time.
 He held the record for the fastest single-handed sailing circumnavigation from 2008 to 2016.